 You can get the xAPI Schema here.

 If you are an activity provider generating xAPI statements, you won’t need to use the schema.
-Instead, using code libraries will help to ensure your statements have the correct structure and you can test to confirm using Workshop.
+Instead, using code libraries will help to ensure your statements have the correct structure and register for a free LRS sandbox on SCORM Cloud to test.

 The xAPI schema will help you to validate that statements are valid against the specification, but they won’t help to test that the content of your statements is useful or that you’ve followed best practices and [recipes].
 Be sure to follow the advice in the [statements deep dive] in addition to technically validating for statements.